CompeteLeak/ApexStats/README.md

 mvn package

 Run Project

+java --module-path /your/path/to//javafx-sdk-17.0.7/lib --add-modules javafx.controls,javafx.fxml -cp target/ApexStats-1.0-SNAPSHOT-jar-with-dependencies.jar ApexStatsApp

+or

-java --module-path /your/path/to/javafx-sdk-20.0.1/lib --add-modules javafx.controls -cp target/ApexStats-1.0-SNAPSHOT.jar ApexStatsApp
+java --module-path /your/path/to//javafx-sdk-17.0.7/lib --add-modules javafx.controls,javafx.fxml -cp target/ApexStats-1.0-SNAPSHOT.jar ApexStatsApp
 --------------------------------------------
 ***** Lastly there is a resources file in the root directory.
 YOU NEED TO ADD A config.yaml there
 username: ****